 While these measurements should never be wrong, Brian understands how mistakes at the client end can happen.
 "Sometimes you'll look at the specification of the machine and it gives a certain measurement, but in reality, it's been modified so it's bigger than the spec says.
 It doesn't happen very often, but it does happen."

 Thanks so much to Brian Fletcher for taking the time to talk to us.
-To find out more about the IES approach to factory relocation or call us on +44 (0)117 456 2188.
+Read more about the IES approach to factory relocation or call us on +44 (0)117 456 2188.